-Approximate date of commencement of proposed sale to the public: As soon as practicable after the effective date of this registration statement.

-If the securities being registered on this form are being offered in connection with the formation of a holding company and there is compliance with General Instruction G, check the following box: [\]

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering:

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: [\]

-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment that specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until this registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.

-Subject to completion--Dated January 7, 2000.
+connection with the formation of a holding company and there is compliance with General Instruction G, check the following box: [] If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: [] If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering: The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment that specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act or until this registration statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine. ++++++++++++++++++++++++++++++++++++++ Subject to completionDated January 26, 2000.
+PRELIMINARY PROSPECTUS [LOGO OF HUNTSMAN APPEARS HERE] [LOGO OF ICI APPEARS HERE] Huntsman ICI Chemicals LLC Exchange Offer for \$600,000,000 10 1/8% Senior Subordinated Notes due 2009 (Euro)200,000,000 10 1/8% Senior Subordinated Notes due 2009 This exchange offer will expire at 5:00 p.m., New York City Time, on March 2, 2000, unless extended.
+Terms of the exchange offer: .
+We will exchange all outstanding notes that are validly tendered and not

-PRELIMINARY PROSPECTUS

-[LOGO OF HUNTSMAN APPEARS HERE]

-[LOGO OF ICI APPEARS HERE]

-Huntsman ICI Chemicals LLC

-Exchange Offer for

-\$600,000,000 10 1/8% Senior Subordinated Notes due 2009 (Euro)200,000,000 10 1/8% Senior Subordinated Notes due 2009 on , 2000, unless extended.

-This exchange offer will expire at , New York City Time,

-Terms of the exchange offer:

-.
-We will exchange all outstanding notes that are validly tendered and not withdrawn prior to the expiration of the exchange offer.

-.
-You may withdraw tendered outstanding notes at any time prior to the expiration of the exchange offer.

-.
-The exchange of outstanding notes will not be a taxable exchange for United States federal income tax purposes.

-.
-The terms of the notes to be issued are substantially identical to the terms of the outstanding notes, except for transfer restrictions and registration rights relating to the outstanding notes.

-.
-We will not receive any proceeds from the exchange offer.
+- .
+We will exchange all outstanding notes that are validly tendered and not withdrawn prior to the expiration of the exchange offer. - .
+You may withdraw tendered outstanding notes at any time prior to the expiration of the exchange offer. - .
+The exchange of outstanding notes will not be a taxable exchange for United States federal income tax purposes. - .
+The terms of the notes to be issued are substantially identical to the terms of the outstanding notes, except for transfer restrictions and registration rights relating to the outstanding notes. - .
+We will not receive any proceeds from the exchange offer. - .

-.
 There is no existing market for the notes to be issued, and we have not applied for their listing on any securities exchange other than the Luxembourg Stock Exchange.